Chess with different armies: Rules and armies

 Before the game players choose their armies in a certain way, predefined by tournament rules.
 This can be done either randomly or secretly by both players.
 Each player has a choice of 4 armies: the Fabulous FIDEs, which are the standard chess pieces, the Colorbound Clobberers, the Nutty Knights, and the Remarkable Rookies.

 All armies are designed to be equal in strength but have significantly different properties.
 Kings and pawns move the same as in chess for all armies.
 Pawns can only promote to pieces of either army on the board at the start.
 Castling is done as in standard chess with the exception of the case when the rook replacement is colorbound, like in the Colorbound Clobberers army.
 In the latter case, the king, when castling long, moves to b1, and the rook replacement to c1.
 This is so that colorbound pieces do not change square color.

 Many pieces in the following armies are combinations of standard chess pieces and 4 fairy pieces: ferz, alfil, wazir and dabbaba (see their movement diagrams above).
 The game can be played with standard chess pieces, and the following move diagrams use standard pieces as well (except queens).

 Colorbound Clobberers

 In this army, rooks, knights, bishops, and queen are replaced by the following pieces:

 As mentioned, when using this army and castling queenside, the king moves three squares (from e1 to b1) and the bede moves from a1 to c1.

+A weakness of the Colorbound Clobberers are the unprotected pawns at a2 and h2.
+To cure this weakness, the positions of the waffle and the FAD can be switched.
+This alternate setup was already proposed by Ralph Betza and is named Colorbound Clobberers II.